-A Myocardial Perfusion Imaging test (MIBI) shows how well blood flows through or perfuses your heart.
+Myocardial Perfusion Imaging, or an MPI test, shows how well blood flows through or perfuses your heart.
 It can show both the areas of the heart muscle that aren’t getting enough blood flow and how well the heart is pumping.
 This test is also known as a nuclear stress test.

 The test uses a small amount of a radioactive material tracer.
 Tracers mix with your blood and are taken up by your heart muscle.
 A special ‘gamma’ camera takes pictures of your heart to show how well your heart muscle is perfused or supplied with blood.

-The MIBI test takes place on two separate days.
+The MPI test takes place on two separate days.
 It examines blood flow through your heart during exercise on the first day and at rest on the second day.